NOW ACCEPTING APPLICATIONS FOR OUR 2017 SUMMER INTERNSHIP

 TIME COMMITMENT: Applicant should be available for 10 – 12 weeks during June, July, and August for 20 – 25 hours per week.
 Weekly hours may include occasional evenings and weekends.

-This is a non-paid position and does not provide housing or transportation.
+This is position provides a small stipend, and does not provide housing or transportation.

 TO APPLY: Submit a Cover Letter and Resume to firstname.lastname@example.org, with the subject line “Internship Application,” by Friday, May 26, 2017 at 2 PM.